Cookinian-App/machine-learning/README.md

 - Download the datasets.
 The dataset can be found [here](https://github.com/Cookinian-App/machine-learning/tree/main/dataset/readme.md).
 - Upload the dataset to your notebook environment.
 - Install the required libraries.
+Things about dependencies can be found [here](https://github.com/Cookinian-App/machine-learning/tree/main/model/README.md).
 - Pre-process the data.

 ### Modelling